data-integrations/salesforce-marketing/docs/MarketingCloud-batchsource.md

 `Data Extension` - will allow user to fetch data for a single Data Extension object,

-`Campaign` - will allow user to fetch data for Campaign object,

 `Email` - will allow user to fetch data for Email object,

-`Mailing List` - will allow user to fetch data for Mailing List object.
+`Mailing List` - will allow user to fetch data for Mailing List object

+`Bounce Event` - will allow user to fetch Tracking Bounce Events,

+`Open Event` - will allow user to fetch Tracking Open Events,

+`Unsub Event` - will allow user to fetch Tracking UnSubscribe Events,

+`Sent Event` - will allow user to fetch Tracking Sent Events,

+`UnSent Event` - will allow user to fetch Tracking UnSent Events.

 Note, this value will be ignored if the Mode is set to `Single Object`.